Books

 More comments:

-It is not the intention of the King James Bible Page to operate a bookstore.
+It is not the intention of AV1611.com to operate a bookstore.
 The above links will allow you to purchase these books through Amazon.com, either from Amazon directly or through third-party sellers in the Amazon marketplace.
-If you purchase books using these links, a very small commission is paid by Amazon which is used to help support operating this website as well as buy more books for research.

 Also, the list of Bible version books above is not meant to be a complete list of the good books available on the subject.
 There are indeed many more books of great value written on the topic.
 The ones selected for inclusion above represent, in my opinion, the "cream of the crop" and the best books to begin with.

-If you are having trouble finding something, you may also want to try the Think Bible Bookstore or the KJV Store.
+If you are having trouble finding something, you may also want to try the KJV Store.